 Adam Miller, maintenance superintendent, had confidence in his compressed air system.
-Rogers Machinery Company reviewed their system and after presenting inefficiencies found and energy saving ideas, mill management agreed to a formal audit of their system.
+Rogers Machinery Company reviewed their system, and after presenting inefficiencies along with energy saving ideas, mill management agreed to a formal audit of their system.
 Data loggers were connected to gather information over a typical two (2) week period.

 After data collection, experts from Rogers presented the information and pointed out what was working and what was using too much energy.
 Armed with this information Energy Efficiency Measures (EEMs) were prepared with;

 Idaho Forest Group chose to proceed with compressor modification to variable speed drive on main and fan motors, upgrades to dryer load controls and to bypass flow controller to lower system pressure.

 Once installed, Rogers returned and again connected data collection equipment to fine tune the controls, educate the system owner, and prove the savings.

 Incentives provided by Avista under their program provided the motivation to move the project forward.

 The existing machines were new in 2005 and the variable speed option was explored at that time however incentives were unavailable.
 At that time the payback and additional cost led the customer to a less efficient system to minimize out of pocket.
 Current incentives by the utility made this project the common sense solution.

 Incentives provided approximately 50% of the implementation costs which reduced the simple payback from 3.7 to 1.8 years.
 A return on investment upper management thought was worthy.